-"Blessed are the dead which die in the Lord: even so saith the Spirit; for they rest from their labours."
+"Blessed are the dead which die in the Lord: even so saith the Spirit; for they rest from their labors"

-Printed by

-L. COX & SON, GREAT QUREN STREET,

-London.

 THE DIARY

 OF

 SERGEANT WILLIAM HALL,

-OF PENZANCE, CORNWALL,
+OP PENZANCE, CORNWALL,

 LATE OF HER MAJESTY'S FORTY-FIRST REGIMENT:

-CONTAINING
+CONTAINING THE INCIDENTS CONNECTED WITH

+TWO YEARS'

-CAMPAIGN IN SCINDE AND AFFGHANISTAN DURING THE LATE WAR:
+CAMPAIGN IN SCINDE AND AFFGHANISTAN

+DURING THE LATE WAR;

 TO WHICH IS ADDED

 THE SERMON PREACHED TO THE TROOPS

 On the Sunday after the Battle,

 BY

-THE REV. J. N. ALLEN, B.A.
+REV. J. N. ALLEN, B.A.,

-Assistant Chaplain to the Scinde Field Force.
+Assistant Chaplain to the Saluda Field Force.

 ALSO,

-THE PARTICULARS OF NUMEROUS SHOOTING EXCURSIONS IN INDIA AFTER GAME OF ALL DESCRIPTIONS,
+THE PARTICULARS OF NUMEROUS SHOOTING

+EXCURSIONS IN INDIA AFTER GAME

+OF ALL DESCRIPTIONS,

 INCLUDING

-THE LION AND OTHER WILD BEAST OF THE JUNGLE.
+THE LION AND OTHER WILD BEAST OF THE IUNGLE